Unga Örnar

 Unga Örnar (Young Eagles), officially Unga Örnars Riksförbund (Young Eagles' Realm League), is a children's organisation in Sweden.
-Unga Örnar was founded on 7 November 1931 by the labour movement and the Swedish Social Democratic Youth League (SSU), in order to function as a secular organisation for leisure and cultural activities for working class children.
+Unga Örnar was founded on 7 November 1931 by the labour movement and the Swedish Social Democratic Youth League (SSU), to function as a secular organisation for leisure and cultural activities for working class children.
 In 1933, Unga Örnar was declared as a non-partisan organization, albeit it remains linked with the labour movement.
 As of 2023, the organization claims a membership of around 6,000 nation-wide.

 History

 The foundation of Unga Örnar was inspired by the Austrian organisation Rote Falken ('Red Falcons') which was founded in 1925.
 During its early stages, activities of Unga Örnar were similar to the scout movement and members carried uniforms.
 However, in 1933 a legislation was introduced prohibiting political organizations to use uniforms.
-In order to circumvent the law Unga Örnar was declared to be formally to be independent from the Social Democratic Party, albeit with strengthened connections to Arbetarnas Bildningsförbund ('Workers Educational Association', ABF).
+To circumvent the law Unga Örnar was declared to be formally to be independent from the Social Democratic Party, albeit with strengthened connections to Arbetarnas Bildningsförbund ('Workers Educational Association', ABF).

 Until the 1960s, a uniform called the 'eagle suit' was worn throughout the organisation.
 It consisted of a blue shirt with an embroidered eagle, a red kerchief, and an elastic band that could be green, blue, red, or white, depending on the wearers' age and role.

 In 1991, Unga Örnar and the International Falcon Movement – Socialist Educational International organised a world camp at Himmelstalundsfältet in Norrköping.
 Around 9,000 people from 52 countries participated in the event, which was the biggest camp ever of IFM-SEI.

 Unga Örnar, along with other civil society organisations, advocated from 1994 onwards for the incorporation of the UN Convention on the Rights of the Child into Swedish law (which was done in 2020).